Nielsenfam/NightSky/Design.md

 Now using Adafruit LED backpack

-Put individual LEDs into a picture frame?
+Intend to put individual LEDs into a frame similar to:

 http://www.flickr.com/photos/spikenzie/3674197080/in/set-72157603968192071/